JDoelger/InfluenzaFitnessInference/notes/notes.md

 - met Mehran shortly, where he gave me comments on the manuscript

 # log May 5 (coding and edit ms results sections)
+- ran simulation of Mt Fuji model with varying h
 - tidied up plotting of results from single analysis